'Unreasonable' New Hampshire voter registration law struck down

 A New Hampshire judge dismissed a state law that opponents said made it more complicated for students to register to vote, calling it "unconstitutional," "discriminatory" and "unreasonable."

-New Hampshire remains a general election swing state, and after losing by less than 3,000 votes in 2016, Republican President Donald Trump has hoped to flip the state in his favor in the 2020 election.
+New Hampshire remains a general election swing state, and after having lost by less than 3,000 votes in 2016, President Donald Trump has hoped to flip the state in his favor this year.
 Historically, college students have voted in larger numbers for Democrats.

 In a 54-page ruling made public Thursday, Superior Court Judge David A. Anderson said the law, known as Senate Bill 3, was "unconstitutional for unreasonably burdening the right to vote and violating equal protection under the New Hampshire Constitution."

-The New Hampshire Democratic Party, the League of Women Voters and numerous college students filed suit in 2017 to block the Republican-backed bill, which required new voters to fill out complicated forms and expose themselves to possible criminal prosecution and civil fines if they didn't turn over certain proof of residency documents.
+The state Democratic Party, the League of Women Voters and numerous college students sued in 2017 to block the Republican-backed law, which required new voters to fill out complicated forms and expose themselves to possible criminal prosecution and civil fines if they didn't turn over certain proof-of-residence documents.

-The “readability scores alone indicated that the forms would be very difficult for the average adult to read and understand,” the expert testified.
+The "readability scores alone indicated that the forms would be very difficult for the average adult to read and understand," one of the experts testified.

 The judge agreed that "the language contained on the forms is needlessly complex, both in length and diction."